swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 **Changes between version 1.6 and 1.7:**

 - Sections 2.1.2 and 2.1.3 were updated with clarifications for how a Service Provider declares requested attributes and how an Identity Provider declares its ability to deliver attributes.

+- Section 6.2.1, "Attribute Release Rules", was updated with a privacy requirement that tells that an Identity Provider must not release identity attributes not requested by the Service Provider.

 **Changes between version 1.5 and 1.6:**